kalium222/arch-config/README.md

 Remember to set dynamic ip and dns.
 For network configuration, see `man iwd.network`.

+We give up iwd.
+Use [NetworkManager](https://wiki.archlinux.org/title/NetworkManager). iwd will bring some problem unexpectively.

 #### Proxy

-When connecting to subscribe address, we got
+When connecting to subscribe address with iwd, we got
 ```
 failed to resolve subscription address: Get "xxxxxx": dial tcp: lookup u.cdncloud.uk on [::1]:53: read udp [::1]:41407->[::1]:53: read: connection refused
 ```
+Use NetworkManager.
+V2raya gives some local sockets for proxy.
+Set proxy in every application settings, or the environment variables, or just do it in nm.

 ### DE
 Use [wayland](https://wiki.archlinux.org/title/Wayland).